PaperMC/velocitypowered.com/docs/users/forwarding.md

 ## Configuring Sponge

-To configure Sponge to understand the data forwarded from Velocity, set `modules.bungecord` to `true` and `bungeecord.ip-forwarding` to true in your `config/sponge/global.conf` file, and then restart your Sponge server.
+To configure Sponge to understand the data forwarded from Velocity, set `modules.bungeecord` to `true` and `bungeecord.ip-forwarding` to true in your `config/sponge/global.conf` file, and then restart your Sponge server.